 The radically different path my sons seem to be on is not that surprising when considered from a symptoms point of view.
-The boys get a level of acceptance and intimacy from me and my wife that only a ‘taoist’ approach can give.
-(Note, my use of small ‘t’ not capital ‘T’’ — see Small ‘t’ Taoists.)
+The boys get a level of acceptance and intimacy from me and my wife that a taoist approach fosters.
+(Note my use of small ‘t’ not capital ‘T’ — see Small ‘t’ Taoists, p.154.)

-They never felt the need to rebel as teenagers; how can you rebel against a ‘taoist’ point of view; how can one push back against nothing?
-By not pushing self-reliance on them, self-reliance happened more naturally.
-In other words, to paraphrase chapter 2, It is because we lay claim to no [self-reliance], that [self-reliance] never deserts us.
+They never felt the need to rebel as teenagers.
+After all, how can you rebel against a Taoist point of view; how can you push back against nothing?
+We didn’t push self-reliance as a virtue, yet it evolved naturally.
+In a way, to paraphrase chapter 2, It is because we lay claim to no [self-reliance], that [self-reliance] never deserts us.

-It helps that we do have a family business which provides a practical connection.
+It helps that we do have a family business, which provides a practical connection.
 It helps too that I readily let them take on any level of responsibility they wish.
-The latter was something neither my parents, nor any I knew, seemed willing to do; parents need to maintain control I suppose.
-The view that we often get the opposite of what we push for applies to the sense of responsibility too.
+The latter was something neither my parents, nor any I knew, seemed willing to do.
+Parents often need to maintain control.
+The paradox that we often get the opposite of what we push for applies to the sense of responsibility too.
 To paraphrase chapter 22, He does not consider himself [responsible], and so is [responsible]).